Sago Palm (Cycas revoluta) Indoor Care, Propagation and Common Growing Issues

 Sago Palm seeds take several months to germinate and achieve adequate size for transplanting.
 The seeds contain toxins therefore wear gloves when handling.

 Soak the seeds in water for a day to soften the outer husks.
-Remove the husks and sow the seeds about 1-2 in. deep in moist, free-draining soil.
+Remove the husks and sow the seeds about 1-2 inches deep in moist, free-draining soil.

 Place the set up in a warm, well-lit place and maintain the soil moist through out until germination takes place.